kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 ## More on the Information Panel

 🧑‍🏫 While the **IDP Departures** is open, let's look at the last options and functionalities on the **Information Panel**.
-If the **Information Panel** is minimized or you want to minimize it.
+If the **Information Panel** is minimized, or you want to minimize it.
 Click on the blue Info button that looks like a tab on the right-side panel to maximize and minimize it.

 Inside the information panel, there is a summary of all the region/or districts and for example how many people departed that area because we are looking at the departures layer.